 San Miguel de Allende, Guanajuato, Mexico — The Central Highlands

 Topics.
-This historical marker is listed in these topic lists: Churches & Religion • Entertainment.
-A significant historical date for this entry is November 9, 1974.
+This historical marker is listed in these topic lists: Charity & Public Work • Churches & Religion.
+A significant historical year for this entry is 1930.

 Location.
 20° 54.824′ N, 100° 44.616′ W. Marker is in San Miguel de Allende, Guanajuato.
 Marker is on Calle Correo just east of Calle Cuna de Allende, on the right when traveling east.
 The marker and monument are directly in front and to the left of the Parroquia de San Miguel Arcángel (The Parish of Saint Michael the Archangel.).
 Touch for map.
 Marker is in this post office area: San Miguel de Allende GTO 37700, Mexico.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Master Builder Ceferino Gutiérrez Muñóz (here, next to this marker); Parish of Saint Michael the Archangel (a few steps from this marker); Fathers Miguel and José Joaquín Hidalgo (a few steps from this marker); Parish of San Miguel Arcangel (within shouting distance of this marker); Friar Juan de San Miguel Birthplace of Ignacio Allende (within shouting distance of this marker); Main Garden (within shouting distance of this marker); House of Francisco Lanzagorta (within shouting distance of this marker).
 Touch for a list and map of all markers in San Miguel de Allende.